bchao1/Fun-with-MNIST/README.md

 After 50 epochs, images can almost be perfectly reconstructed.
 ***
-Reconstruction from 2 dimension latent code.
+Reconstruction from 2 dimension latent code. (last layer of the encoder with **sigmoid**, hence the code value is clipped between 0 and 1).

 |Original|Reconstructed|
 | ------ | ------------|